oracle/graalpython/README.md

 ### Contributing

-I you're thinking about contributing something to this repository, you will need to sign the [Oracle Contributor Agreement](http://www.graalvm.org/community/contributors/) for us to able to merge your work.
+If you're thinking about contributing something to this repository, you will need to sign the [Oracle Contributor Agreement](http://www.graalvm.org/community/contributors/) for us to able to merge your work.
 Please also take note of our [code of